freeCodeCamp/freeCodeCamp/guide/english/c/data-types/index.md

  * float is the basic floating point value, storing 6 decimal places
  * double takes double the memory and gives 15 decimal places
  * long double takes even more memory and gives 19 decimal places
+ * Datatypes can be used with proper knowledge as the output will completely change if we change datatype.
 * Picking the right data type is important and gives the programmer a lot of control over the program at a low level.